rossmartin/ionic2-alpha-scroll/README.md

 ## Installation

-1. Use npm to install the new module:
+1. Use npm to install the component
 ```bash
 npm install ionic2-alpha-scroll --save
 ```
-1. Import the ionic2-alpha-scroll component for your page and add it to your page's directives.
+2. Import the ionic2-alpha-scroll component for your page and add it to your page's directives.

 ```javascript
 import { IonAlphaScroll } from 'ionic2-alpha-scroll';